 - Developing a mass campaigning movement both within and outside the party that is of a scale and effectiveness to match the scale of our ambitions, which supports both elections and issue-led campaigns.

 - Working with those on all sides of politics who share goals with us to achieve them.
 [This is the wording changed in the motion by Amendment 1 when it was debated.
-The original text was: “Working with those who share goals with us to build a progressive alliance of ideas that puts aside tribal differences to achieve shared goal.”]
+The original text was: “Working with those who share goals with us to build a progressive alliance of ideas that puts aside tribal differences to achieve shared goals.”]

 - Generating political momentum through tangible signs of progress, including membership levels, fundraising totals and council and Parliamentary by-election successes.